ESA-APEx/apex_documentation/propagation/usecases.md

 ## Use Case 3: Transforming an existing EO data processing workflow into an openEO UDP or OGC Application Package

-### Scenarios
+### Scenario

-* A project has developed a workflow using non-APEx-compliant technology and seeks to convert it into an openEO User Defined Process (UDP) or OGC Application Package.
+A project has developed a workflow using non-APEx-compliant technology and seeks to convert it into an openEO User Defined Process (UDP) or OGC Application Package.

 ### Examples